 • Generated pressure in 2.5 seconds or less on 19.2% of dropbacks, ranked 25th.

-9. Kansas City Chiefs, Top Draft Pick Prediction: Jeremiyah Love, RB, Notre Dame
+9. Kansas City Chiefs, Top Draft Pick Prediction: Monroe Freeling, OT, Georgia

 Best Draft Targets for the Chiefs with the 9th pick:

 • Wide Receiver: Injuries and off-field issues have limited Rashee Rice’s availability, and Xavier Worthy is more of a gadget weapon than a receiver to build around.
-Carnell Tate, Jordyn Tyson, and Makai Lemon could also provide a boost to the passing attack.
+Carnell Tate would provide the size Kansas City needs on the outside.
+Jordyn Tyson might be an option also, though his skill set overlaps considerably with Rice.

 Who Calls the Shots in Chiefs Draft Room?